xToken/DAK/Readme.txt

  where the next game and all games for a set duration have random teams.

  TournamentMode Plugin
- - This plugin is more or less obsolete now, the NS2stats system has a tournament plugin now which is superior to this one.
- May still have some utility for turning on friendlyfire.
+ - Made a recent re-visit to this plugin to improve basics regarding it, created basic framework for PCW/Official modes.
+May continue to improve and add to differences between modes.

  ReservedSlots Plugin
  - Basic Reserve slots plugin, however is more a proof of concept and does not have the ability to work in a way that provides a good user experience.